celine-14/first-portfolio/README.md

     - All links are functioning and direct to the assigned external page.

 - Form Testing
-    - All inputs needs a correct value and are required.
+    - All inputs needs a correct value and are required to be filled.

 ### UI Testing